jcraane/personal-blog-hugo/content/post/2022-07-27-koin-viewmodel-injection.md

 URL: "/2022/07/27/koin_viewmodel_injection/"
 ---

+Image credit: Dall-E 'Inside of a large factory assembling robots from parts.
+The scene is somewhat dark with neon lights. cyberpunk style.'

 ## Context

 A ViewModel in Android (not to be confused with the term ViewModel in the MVVM architecture pattern) is a component scoped to the lifecycle